-When you have a career plan you can turn the tables.
+When you have a career plan, you can turn the tables.
 You can walk in from a position of power seeing the conversation as an opportunity to achieve your career agenda.

 Let’s say you’re an urban planner and you’ve identified you want to lead a high profile project involving smart city technology, and you want to be promoted to senior associate.

-When you have a career plan, you can walk and say, “Here’s what I’ve achieved.
+When you have a career plan, you can walk in and say, “Here’s what I’ve achieved.
 Here’s where I’d like to go.”

 And when you take ownership of the performance review, you line yourself up to—wait for it…

 Ask for a higher salary… and get it.

 Because you’ve positioned yourself as a high-potential, initiative-taking employee the entire performance review.

 5. When you have a career plan it’s easier to avoid a layoff

 Layoffs in cyclical fields like architecture are something you can count on.
 And if you’re in design?
 Your job can go just like that if your agency loses a big contract or closes a project and hasn’t gotten enough work in the pipeline.

 The best insurance against a layoff as an architect or designer?